cloud66/help-old/_posts/tutorials/2016-01-21-Docker-Dependency.md

   - "DATABASE_NAME"
   </pre>

-  What happens here is that all the services get in the queus based on the logic of the service.yml so in this case it will be `web` first and `api` second.
-However, service `web` might take a long time to start but `api` and you may end up having service `api` started while service `web` still starting.
-We introduced a mechanism here that you define [health check](http://help.cloud66.com/managing-your-stack/service-life-cycle-management#health) for your container, so Cloud 66 waits for the container to pass the health check and make sure that the service is up.
-Then it moves to the next stage -in this case starting `api`.
-So your service file would look like the below (Note the health line for `web` service):
+  What happens here is that all the services are put in a queue based on the logic of the service.yml (`web` first and `api` second in this case).
+We fire up the first one (`web`) and then move on to the next one (`api`).
+Now imagine service `web` takes a long time to start but `api`.
+As we don't know how long to wait to move on to the next service, this may end up having service `api` started while service `web` is still starting i.e. chaos.

+  We introduced a mechanism here that you define [health check](http://help.cloud66.com/managing-your-stack/service-life-cycle-management#health) for your container, so Cloud 66 waits for the container to pass the health check and make sure the service is up, and then will moves to the next stage i.e. starting `api`.
+So your service file would look something like the below (Note the health lines for `web` service):

 <pre class="prettyprint">
   services: